ewellinger/election_analysis/README.md

             'sanders', 'jim webb', 'chafee', 'lessig', 'biden']
 ```

-All articles that were returned were assumed to be at least cursorily related to the general election (further checks are done to ensure this during the [data cleaning](#data-cleaning) phase)
-Articles pertaining to the general election were then added to a Mongo Database with metadata and article text for further analysis.
+All articles that were returned were assumed to be at least cursorily related to the general election (further checks are done to ensure this during the [data cleaning](#data-cleaning) phase) and were then added to a Mongo Database with metadata and article text for further analysis.
 In the case of the Fox News and Wall Street Journal scrapers, relevant url addresses were first saved to a text file prior to extracting metadata and article text.

+All scripts associated with collecting the data are located in the [scrapers](./scrapers) folder.

+Now let's take a look at the plethora of candidates we had to choose from when the race was first getting started!

 ---